Menger's theorem: Vertex connectivity

+Directed graphs

-All these statements (in both edge and vertex versions) remain true in directed graphs (when considering directed paths).
+All these statements in both edge and vertex versions remain true in directed graphs (when considering directed paths).

 Short proof

 Most direct proofs consider a more general statement to allow proving it by induction.
 It is also convenient to use definitions that include some degenerate cases.

 The following proof for undirected graphs works without change for directed graphs or multi-graphs, provided we take path to mean directed path.

-For sets of vertices A,B ⊂ G (not necessarily disjoint), an AB-path is a path in G with a starting vertex in A, a final vertex in B, and no internal vertices in A or B. We allow a path with a single vertex in A ∩ B and zero edges.
+For sets of vertices A,B ⊂ G (not necessarily disjoint), an AB-path is a path in G with a starting vertex in A, a final vertex in B, and no internal vertices either in A or in B. We allow a path with a single vertex in A ∩ B and zero edges.

 An AB-separator of size k is a set S of k vertices (which may intersect A and B) such that G−S contains no AB-path.

 An AB-connector of size k is a union of k vertex-disjoint AB-paths.